Building Healthy Futures Fund

 Providing access to quality healthcare for children who need it most

 Childhood healthcare can play a major role in a person’s overall health, academic achievement, and economic stability throughout their lifetime.
-The Building Healthy Futures grant program supports learning for children by improving access to quality healthcare.
+The Building Healthy Futures grant program supports learning for school-age youth by improving access to quality healthcare.

 This grant program supports the following focus areas:

-- Innovative efforts to provide health support for youth who have limited access
+- Innovative efforts to provide health support for school-age youth who have limited access

-- Connection to a health need or gap in service for youth
+- Connection to a health need or gap in service for school-age youth

 - Support for primary care, dental care, vision health, and/or mental health